pfurrow/GetCleanDataClassProject/CodeBook.md

 ```
 HARlabels[duplicated(HARlabels[,2]),]
 ```
-The associated values in the measurement files for those duplicate labels are not duplicate, so if the R script is modified to use different columns of statistics, the results may be unpredictable.
+The associated values in the measurement files for those duplicate labels are not identical, so if the R script is modified to extract different columns of statistics, the results may be unexpected.

 ##Creating the tidy datafile
-This document describes the tidy data set generated from the raw files to calculate the averages of selected measurements for each subject and activity in the study.
+This document describes the tidy data set generated from the raw files containing the averages of selected measurements for each subject and activity in the study.

 ###Guide to create the tidy data file
-The following diagram shows how eight raw files are used to construct the wide, tidy data set.
+The following diagram illustrates how eight raw files are used to construct the wide, tidy data set.

 ![HAR File Diagram](HAR_file_diagram.png)

 The zip file should be downloaded from the web and extracted to an empty directory in such a way that the internal directory structure is maintained.
 The zip file contains parallel directories of files encoded for both Mac and Windows operating systems.
-While this script was specifically developed and tested to run on Windows OS it should work transparently on Mac OS also.
+While this script was specifically developed and tested to run on Windows OS it should also work transparently on Mac OS.

 The R working directory should be set to the top extracted directory.

 The R package reshape2 must be loaded.

 ###Cleaning of the data
-The R script accomplishes these tasks:
+Running the R script accomplishes these tasks:
 1. Merge the training and test files to create one data set
 2. Extract only the mean and standard deviation statistics
 3. Generate descriptive labels for the selected statistics based on the original feature names